History of Ethiopia: Zemene Mesafint

-The treasury of the Empire being allegedly penniless on the death of Iyasu, it suffered further from ethnic conflict between nationalities that had been part of the Empire for hundreds of years—the Agaw, Amharans, Showans, and Tigreans—and the Oromo newcomers.
+The treasury of the Empire being allegedly penniless on the death of Iyasu, it suffered further from ethnic conflict between nationalities that had been part of the Empire for hundreds of years—the Amhara, Agaw, and Tigreans.
 Mentewab's attempt to strengthen ties between the monarchy and the Oromo by arranging the marriage of her son to the daughter of an Oromo chieftain backfired in the long run.
 Iyasu II gave precedence to his mother and allowed her every prerogative as a crowned co-ruler, while his wife Wubit suffered in obscurity.
-Wubit waited for the accession of her own son to make a bid for the power wielded for so long by Mentewab and her relatives from Qwara.
-When Iyoas assumed the throne upon his father's sudden death, the aristocrats of Gondar were stunned to find that he more readily spoke in the Oromo language rather than in Amharic, and tended to favor his mother's Yejju relatives over the Qwarans of his grandmothers family.
-Iyoas further increased the favor given to the Oromo when adult.
+Wubit waited for the accession of her son to make a bid for the power wielded for so long by Mentewab and her relatives from Qwara.
+When Iyoas assumed the throne upon his father's sudden death, the aristocrats of Gondar were stunned to find that he more readily spoke in the Oromo language rather than in Amharic, and tended to favour his mother's Yejju relatives over the Qwarans of his grandmothers family.
+Iyoas further increased the favour given to the Oromo when adults.
 On the death of the Ras of Amhara, he attempted to promote his uncle Lubo governor of that province, but the outcry led his advisor Wolde Leul to convince him to change his mind.

-It is believed that the power struggle between the Qwarans led by the Empress Mentewab, and the Yejju Oromos led by the Emperor's mother Wubit was about to erupt into an armed conflict.
+It is believed that the power struggle between the Qwarans led by Empress Mentewab, and the Yejju Oromos led by the Emperor's mother Wubit was about to erupt into an armed conflict.
 Ras Mikael Sehul was summoned to mediate between the two camps.
 He arrived and shrewdly maneuvered to sideline the two queens and their supporters making a bid for power for himself.
-Mikael settled soon as the leader of Amharic-Tigrean (Christian) camp of the struggle.

-The reign of Iyaos' reign becomes a narrative of the struggle between the powerful Ras Mikael Sehul and the Oromo relatives of Iyoas.
-As Iyoas increasingly favored Oromo leaders like Fasil, his relations with Mikael Sehul deteriorated.
-Eventually Mikael Sehul deposed the Emperor Iyoas (7 May 1769).
-One week later, Mikael Sehul had him killed; although the details of his death are contradictory, the result was clear: for the first time an Emperor had lost his throne in a means other than his own natural death, death in battle, or voluntary abdication.
+Mikael settled soon as the leader of the Amharic-Tigrean (Christian) camp of the struggle.The reign of Iyaos' reign becomes a narrative of the struggle between the powerful Ras Mikael Sehul and the Oromo relatives of Iyoas.
+As Iyoas increasingly favoured Oromo leaders like Fasil, his relations with Mikael Sehul deteriorated.
+Eventually, Mikael Sehul deposed the Emperor Iyoas (7 May 1769).
+One week later, Mikael Sehul had him killed; although the details of his death are contradictory, the result was clear: for the first time an Emperor had lost his throne by a means other than his natural death, death in battle, or voluntary abdication.